Financial Samurai

 Wealth Building Recommendation

-Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+Sign up forĀ Empower, the web's #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, you can run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.

 Retirement Planning Calculator